 If it’s your actual work that’s causing you stress, or you’re dreading the things you have to do at work, ensure you’re prioritizing the most important tasks first every day, and early in the week.

 “Eat the frog” as Brian Tracy says.
+This will help you better deal with stress at work.
 The more you put things off, the longer the stress about doing the thing lingers.
 Plus, just imagine the relief you’ll feel after you finish this task.
 Imagine how much energy it will leave you for the rest of the things you’ll need to work on.

 This doesn’t just mean your lunch break.
 This can be as simple as taking a minute to have a mental break where you close your eyes, take a few deep breaths, and disconnect from worrying about the future and relax yourself.